6 May 2026·5 min read

 Those questions are hard to answer consistently with a one-off copy review.
 They need a model that can separate claim type, evidence, scope, jurisdiction, and suggested wording.

 The goal is not to make every sustainability claim timid.
-The goal is to help teams say what they can support, qualify what needs boundaries, and remove claims that cannot be substantiated.
+It is to help teams say what they can support, qualify what needs boundaries, and remove claims that cannot be substantiated.

 For environmental-claims testing, the best examples are not abstract policy statements.
 They are packaging lines, product pages, paid-social ads, comparison claims, carbon or offset claims, recyclability statements, and future-target language.